-The citizens of Chesterfield are very well educated compared to the average community in the nation: 34.45% of adults in Chesterfield have a bachelor's degree or even advanced degree.
+The population of Chesterfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.01% of adults in Chesterfield have a bachelor's degree or even advanced degree.

-The per capita income in Chesterfield in 2010 was $33,721, which is wealthy relative to Virginia and the nation.
-This equates to an annual income of $134,884 for a family of four.
+The per capita income in Chesterfield in 2010 was $34,059, which is upper middle income relative to Virginia, and wealthy relative to the rest of the US.
+This equates to an annual income of $136,236 for a family of four.
 However, Chesterfield contains both very wealthy and poor people as well.

 The most common language spoken in Chesterfield is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.